steadramon/ESPGeiger/README.md

 ![Build](https://github.com/steadramon/ESPGeiger/workflows/Build/badge.svg?branch=main)
 # ESPGeiger

-ESPGeiger is a project for collecting, calculating and reporting from Geiger counters with a pulse output signal.
+☢️  ESPGeiger is a project for collecting, calculating and reporting from Geiger counters with a pulse output signal.
 The firmware is written to be installed onto the common esp8266 and esp32 boards.

+😃  Easy to install and configure - contribute to monitoring!
+📈  Built in webserver with graphing
+🔴  Live CPM and μSv/h readings
+🔢  Smoothed and averaged values over 1, 5 and 15 minutes
+✅  Compatible with generic Geiger counters with Pulse output and GC10next (GC10 currently untested) 🎛️  Configurable filtering and noise control
+📟  Hardware counter (ESP32 only - PCNT)

 ## Outputs
 - MQTT